plemora-mirror/majic/README.md

 `Majic.Plug` is there for this.

 Enable it by using `plug Majic.Plug, pool: YourApp.MajicPool` in your pipeline or controller.
-Then, every `Plug.Upload` in `conn.params` is now verified.
-The filename is also altered with an extension matching its content-type.
+Then, every `Plug.Upload` in `conn.params` and `conn.body_params` is now verified.
+The filename is also altered with an extension matching its content-type, using `Majic.Extension`.

 ## Notes